Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### LOWER
-- Return the string in all lower case
+- This function return the string in all lower case
 - It will both be used in SELECT and WHERE clause as well

 Example